highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/03.menu/04.mocap-system/docs.md

 ## Overview

 This page guides you through the process of configuring and calibrating Vive trackers for motion capture (mocap) in High Fidelity.
-Even if you only have one HTC Vive Tracker, you can use it to control your Avatar or attach it to an object like a guitar.
+Even if you only have one HTC Vive Tracker, you can use it to control your Avatar or even attach it to an object like a guitar!

 ## Introduction